platformsh/platformsh-docs/src/configuration/services.md

 The `type` of your service.
 It's using the format ``type:version``.

-The version number is optional.
-If you don't specify a version number, the *default* version will be loaded.

 If you specify a version number which is not available, you'll see this error when pushing your changes:

 ```bash